Integrations

 Returns

-A promise which will resolve after the secret value is retrieved from Qatium’s infrastructure.
-If the secret does not exist or an error raises, an empty string will be returned (""
+A promise that resolves after the secret value is retrieved from Qatium’s infrastructure.
+If the secret does not exist or an error occurs, an empty string (""

 Example